Luke-Wilson/blog/source/_posts/Intro-to-Flexbox.md

 In the meantime, here are some great resources for you to try out:
 - Wes Bos' AWESOME (and free) Flexbox course, <a href="https://flexbox.io/">What the Flexbox?</a>
-- <a href="flexboxfroggy.com">FlexboxFroggy</a>, a fun game to practice the basics of aligning and position content
+- <a href="flexboxfroggy.com">FlexboxFroggy</a>, a fun game to practice the basics of aligning and positioning content
 - <a href="https://css-tricks.com/snippets/css/a-guide-to-flexbox/">A Complete Guide to Flexbox</a>, from css-tricks.com